-If you ever have a few spare sheets of phyllo dough, make chocolate filled phyllo triangles!
-They’re flaky little pastries stuffed with chocolate or ganache.
-I made a bunch of them yesterday using some phyllo leftover from the Spanakopita.
+If you ever have a few spare sheets of phyllo dough, make Chocolate Filled Phyllo Triangles!
+They're flaky little pastries stuffed with chocolate or ganache.
+I made a bunch of them yesterday using some phyllo leftover from Spanakopita.

 - Cinnamon sugar

 - Lay your phyllo dough in front of you with short sides on the bottom.
 Brush it with melted butter or spray with butter flavored cooking spray if that's what you prefer.

 - Put approximately 1 heaping teaspoon of finely chopped dark chocolate at the bottom of one strip, slightly to the left, then fold upward like a flag and make a neat triangle.

 - Brush with a little more butter and sprinkle with cinnamon sugar.

 - Arrange triangles on a baking sheet and bake at 350 for about 10 minutes or until golden.